HanCreate/SurvivalProject-Server/README.md

 * Crystal death adds exp/code twice (once per getResponse()).
 * ~~Setting the timer in infinity king/symbol isn't really changing the timer.~~ - it actually works well.

+# 20/05/2017
+* Fixed a bug where the timer in infinity king mode or infinity symbol mode would start when you changed the game length, and not when you start the game.

 # 19/05/2017
 * Fixed a bug where after getting a kill in big matches and leaving the server, the tutorial screen would show up instead of the servers list.
 * Fixed a bug where killing other players in big matches resulted in 0 points/code.